About Kennedy Krieger:

 Licensed for 70 inpatient beds and with more than 55 outpatient specialty clinics, Kennedy Krieger serves as a training and research center for hundreds of healthcare providers, including physicians, psychologists, and allied health professionals.
 We take an interdisciplinary team approach to diagnosing and treating complex neurological disorders and neurodevelopmental disabilities.

 All clinical residency rotations occur within the hospital, in Kennedy Krieger School Programs, or at The Johns Hopkins University's medical campus, which houses a variety of outpatient clinics.

-The postdoctoral residency program is based in the Department of Neuropsychology.
-Drs.
-Cynthia Salorio and Alison Prichard are the department co-directors.
-Dr. Beth Slomine is director of training and neuropsychological rehabilitation services.
-All training supervisors in the neuropsychology training program have extensive clinical experience in pediatric neuropsychology.
-Most of our core training supervisors hold academic faculty appointments through either the Psychiatry and Behavioral Sciences or the Physical Medicine and Rehabilitation departments at the Johns Hopkins University School of Medicine.
+All training supervisors in the Pediatric Neuropsychology Postdoctoral Training Program have extensive clinical experience in pediatric neuropsychology.
+Most of our core training supervisors hold academic faculty appointments through either the Department of Psychiatry and Behavioral Sciences or the Department of Physical Medicine and Rehabilitation at the Johns Hopkins University School of Medicine.